victorliu/S4/doc/s4_lua_api.md

 ---
 ## <a name="S4_Simulation_SetLayer" />SetLayer

-Updates an existing layer with a new thickness.
+Updates an existing layer with a new thickness and removes all layer patterning.
 If no matching layer is found, adds a new unpatterned layer with a specified thickness and material.
 The behavior is undefined if the new material does not match the old material during an update (currently, the new material is ignored, but this may change in the future).
+If only the thickness needs to be modified, use [SetLayerThickness](#S4_Simulation_SetLayerThickness).

 ### Usage